Israel's Iran attack carefully calibrated after internal splits, US pressure

 "Israel tried to calibrate between the need to respond and a desire not to enter into a cycle of action and counter reaction that would just escalate endlessly," said Itamar Rabinovich, a former Israeli ambassador to Washington.

-He described the situation as a dance, with both parties signalling to each other their intentions and next steps.
+He described the situation as a dance, with both parties signaling to each other their intentions and next steps.

 "There is huge relief across the Gulf region.
 It looks like the attack was limited and proportionate and caused limited damage.
 I see it a de-esclation," veteran Saudi analyst Abdelrahman al-Rashed told Reuters.